FORTH-ModelBasedTracker/MocapNET/README.md

 </br>

-# This is the new MNET3 branch that holds the new BMVC21 3D hand pose estimation code, until everything is polished and ready to be pulled in the main branch..!
+# This is the new MNET3 branch that holds the BMVC21 3D hand pose estimation code, until code is polished and ready to be pulled in the main MocapNET branch..!

-## Please be patient as this might take some time, since I need to manually merge a lot of code since both the head of the github repository and the MNET3 code are actually superseeded by my private development snapshot..
+### Please be patient as due to the volume of work needed this might take some time, since I need to manually merge a lot of code since both the head of the github repository and the MNET3 code are actually superseeded by my private development snapshot..
+For now it is best if someone needs just body to use the master branch and if someone needs body+hands to checkout the mnet3 branch.

-## To perform a quick test with of the new body+hands 3D pose estimation capabilities after following the installation instructions below try the following!
+### If you want to perform a quick test of the new body+hands 3D pose estimation capabilities, after following the installation instructions below please try the following commands!

 ```
 wget http://ammar.gr/datasets/signumtest.zip